joelsonnino/Data-Visualization-Project/README.md

 # Data-Visualization-Project

-# Project: Visualizing Global Development Dynamics
+# Women and Global Divides: A Visual Exploration of Gender, Education & Inequality

 ## Overview